 Special options:

-- Negative numbers count from month end (-1 = last day)
+- Negative numbers count from month end (-1 is the last day).

 VAT Rate